Voidware-Prohibited/ALSXT/README.md

 Five(5) C++ Character classes and four(4) example Blueprint classes are provided, each with their respective feature-sets, defined by `AlsxtCharacterSettings`, `GameplaySystemInitalizationDataAsset` and any additional Actor Components Settings.

 ```
 AlsxtCharacter						  # Abstract Base Character Class.
 No Input Actions.
-Not Blueprintable.
+Not Blueprintable
 ├──AlsxtCharacterPlayer/				# Uses Player State.
-Ability System Component (ASC) is located on the Player State.
+Ability System Component (ASC) is located on the Player State
     ├── AlsxtCharacterPlayerAdvanced/   # Uses Player State.
-Ability System Component (ASC) is located on the Player State.
+Ability System Component (ASC) is located on the Player State
  ├──AlsxtCharacterNPC/				  # No Input Actions.
-Ability System Component (ASC) is located on the Character Class.
+Ability System Component (ASC) is located on the Character Class
     ├── AlsxtCharacterNPCAdvanced/	  # No Input Actions.
-Ability System Component (ASC) is located on the Character Class.
+Ability System Component (ASC) is located on the Character Class
 ```

 Create a child C++ class or blueprint of any `AlsxtCharacter` subclass to create your own custom Character, or simply Copy and existing Blueprint class derived from any of these classes.